hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode.md

 - To simplify the development as much as possible and provide chaincode developers the same experience as with "traditional" chaincode development, FPC requires developers to use a chaincode SDK that abstracts the TEE specific implementation details as much as possible.
 - FPC’s runtime relies on a external chaincode launcher, and its attestation infrastructure requires the installation of an FPC Registry chaincode in the channel
 - FPC components running inside the enclave are implemented in C++; whereas components running outside are implemented in Go following Fabric programming standards/guidelines

+## Fabric Features Not Supported

+- Multiple Implementations for a Single Chaincode - this feature added in Fabric 2.0 is fundamentally incompatible with FPC's architecture: for chaincodes to be considered equivalent they must be bit-for-bit identical in order to generate matching identities (i.e. MRENCLAVE)
+- cc2cc
+- etc.

 ## Example FPC Chaincode